 The VHT-SIG-A, VHT-STF, VHT-LTF, and VHT-SIG-B fields exist only in VHT packets.
 In non-

 HT, non-HT duplicate formats, and HT formats, these fields are not present.
-The number of VHT-LTF fields, NVHTLTF, can be either 1, 2, 4, 6 or 8 and is determined by the total number of space time streams across all users being transmitted in the frame (see Table 22-10 (Number of LTFs required for different numbers of space time streams)).
+In an NDP packet, the Data field is not present.
+The number of symbols in VHT-LTF field, NVHTLTF, can be either 1, 2, 4, 6 or 8 and is determined by the total number of space time streams across all users being transmitted in the VHT PPDU (see Table 22-10 (Number of LTFs required for different numbers of space time streams)).

 TGac editor: modify D0.4 P126L10--17, as follows